yt-project/yt/doc/source/yt4differences.rst

     x = octree[('index', 'x')]

 The above code can be modified to use the scatter approach by using ``ds.sph_smoothing_style = 'gather'`` before any field access.
-The octree also accepts ``over_refine_factor`` which works just like the ``over_refine_factor`` parameter in yt-3.0 that could be passed to ``yt.load``, and determines how many particles are in each leaf.

-The ``density_factor`` keyword allows the construction of dense octrees trees.
-In a traditional octree, if a leaf has more particles that a critical value `n_ref`, then it divides into 8 new children (hence the name oct).
-The value of `density_factor` allows the node to divide into 2^(3*density_factor) zones instead.
-This creates an octree structure similar that used by AMR codes like FLASH that make use of an octree of grid patches.
+The octree implementation is very simple.
+It uses a recursive algorithm to build a ``depth-first`` which is consistent with the results from yt-3.

 ``yt.units`` is now a wrapper for ``unyt``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^